 I couldn’t quite wrap my head around how I should be feeling or how to tell all my family, so I didn’t.
 I just kind of existed for those few weeks, waiting for the inevitable.

-Now, Nick will get his shining moment in part 2 of this journey, but it is worth giving him a shout out in this one as well.
+Now, Nick will get his shining moment in part two of this journey, but it is worth giving him a shout out in this one as well.
 The whole process made me love him even more than I already did.
 He was the picture of support, and strength, and understanding.
 Never pushing me to share my feelings if I wasn’t in the mood, or to stop sharing when he wasn’t.
 All I can hope for others going through something similar, is that you’ve got a Nick by your side.

 It’s a very humbling feeling to realize that something that came so easily once, doesn’t have to be as easy the second time around.
 That our bodies are amazing, well oiled machines, that sometimes still screw up.
 And that it is so easy to take things for granted.
 Suddenly every complaint and dislike I thought I had about pregnancy, was something I found myself longing for.